A quick information on Food Allergies In Babies

-While deadly allergic reaction can affect the baby’s ability to breath.
+While the deadly allergic reaction can affect the baby’s ability to breathe.
 It is called Anaphylaxis, which is sometimes caused by peanuts, tree nuts and crustacean shellfish.
 The symptoms include hives, difficulty breathing, swelling of lips, tongue or mouth area, belly pain or unconsciousness.

 Allergy triggering foods:

 - Soya bean